Ole Miss vs. LSU NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Tigers covered the spread in their only game when underdogs by 9 points or more.

-- LSU's games this year have gone over the total in three out of seven opportunities (42.9%).
+- LSU's games this year have hit the over on three of seven set point totals (42.9%).

-- LSU is 2-1 against the spread and 3-0 overall when the team notches more than 30.2 points.
+- When LSU records more than 30.2 points, it is 2-1 against the spread and 3-0 overall.

 - This season the Tigers have five turnovers, four fewer than the Rebels have takeaways (9).